Newly Diagnosed Diabetes: What To Know

 What should I know about newly diagnosed diabetes?

-You will want to test your blood sugar levels in order to identify patterns.
+As a newly diagnosed type 2 diabetics, you will want to test your blood sugar levels in order to identify patterns.
 Think of your glucose meter as a sort of compass.
 Test before and after things like meals and exercise.

 Knowing your blood sugar levels before and after these events can show you how they affect your glucose regulation.